 - IB: 34 points with 655 at HL.

-- A Levels: Mathematics at grade B, or AS Mathematics at grade A (if A Level is not taken).
-GCSEs: English at grade C or 4.
-(Revised 18/3/2019 to provide more accurate information).
+- A Levels: Mathematics at B, or AS Mathematics at A. GCSEs: English at C or 4.

-- IB: HL: Mathematics at grade 5.
-SL: Mathematics at grade 6 (if not taken at HL) and English at grade 5.
-Mathematical Studies is not accepted for any of our Quantitative Methods programmes.
+- IB: HL: Mathematics at 5.
+SL: English at 5 and Mathematics at 6 (if not at HL).

 We welcome applications from students studying a wide range of international qualifications.